QueenShabazz/javascriptClosures/README.md

     * Before running the above code in the console, ask students what the expected output will be of `i` in the setTimeout() method.

     * If needed, review and research the basic usage of the setTimeout() method for an understanding of how the code will be executed.
+Use links below.

 #### Students Do:
   * Slackout resource on the setTimeOut() method found in the resources link below.